taurus-org/taurus/doc/source/devel/api/api_controller.rst

     * :class:`PseudoCounterController` - PseudoCounter controller API
     * :class:`IORegisterController` - IORegister controller API

-.. _pool-controller-data-type:
+.. _sardana-controller-data-type:

 Data Type definition
 ----------------------

-When writting a new controller you may need to specify extra attributes (per controller or/and per axis) as well as extra properties.
+When writing a new controller you may need to specify extra attributes (per controller or/and per axis) as well as extra properties.
 This chapter describes how to describe the data type for each of this additional members.
 Controller data type definition has the following equivalences.
 This means you can use any of the given possibilities to describe a field data type.
-The possibilities are ordered by preference (example: usage of :obj:`int` is prefered to "int" or "PyTango.DevLong"):
+The possibilities are ordered by preference (example: usage of :obj:`int` is preferred to "int" or "PyTango.DevLong"):

 - for 0D data types:
    - **integer**: :obj:`int`   | :data:`DataType.Integer <sardana.sardanadefs.DataType>` | "int"    | "integer" | "long" | :obj:`long` | [ "PyTango." ] "DevLong"